syncfusion-content/blazor-docs/blazor/pivot-table/state-persistence.md

 ```

-> You can refer to our [Blazor Pivot Table](https://www.syncfusion.com/blazor-components/blazor-pivot-table) feature tour page for its groundbreaking feature representations.
-You can also explore our [Blazor Pivot Table example](https://blazor.syncfusion.com/demos/pivot-table/default-functionalities?theme=bootstrap4) to knows how to render and configure the pivot table.
+> You can refer to the [Blazor Pivot Table](https://www.syncfusion.com/blazor-components/blazor-pivot-table) feature tour page for its groundbreaking feature representations.
+You can also explore the [Blazor Pivot Table example](https://blazor.syncfusion.com/demos/pivot-table/default-functionalities?theme=bootstrap4) to know how to render and configure the pivot table.